The Everything Guide to Fire Extinguishers: Classes, Types & More

 Class K fires are very difficult to extinguish, as the oils can quickly re-ignite.

-As a result, Class K fire extinguishers are specifically designed for this type of fire.
-Class K fire extinguishers contain a special agent that breaks down the oils, making it possible to extinguish the fire.
+Consequently, Class K fire extinguishers are specifically designed for this type of fire.

 Fire Extinguisher Classes